 Pregnancy Safe Skincare Routine

-- Cleanse Gentle Cleanser (non-stripping)
++ Cleanse Gentle Cleanser

-- Body: OSEA body moisturizer - code: JAA10 (nourishing, non-toxic)
++ OSEA body moisturizer - code: JAA10

-- SPF: non-toxic, mineral sunscreen for face/neck/chest
+(non-toxic, mineral sunscreen for face/neck/chest)

 *See all of the pregnancy safe skincare here: